• Skip to primary navigation

 Poaching liquid in a large pot on the stove..

-Using a very sharp knife or small scissors, cut the shrimp back shell then cut into the shrimp about 1/4 inch to expose the vein which you want to remove.
-Some shrimp have a very pronounced vein and some don’t.
+Using a very sharp knife or small scissors, cut the shrimp’s back shell, then cut into the shrimp about 1/4 inch to expose the vein, which you want to remove.
+Some shrimp have a very pronounced vein, and some don’t.
 These shrimp were pretty devoid of a vein.
-Leave the shells on when you poach the shrimp as the shell provides subtle flavors that are lost otherwise.
+Leave the shells on when you poach the shrimp, as the shell provides subtle flavors that are lost otherwise.

-You can also find frozen shell-on shrimp that has already been cut open and deveined and these are quite easy to use.
-These are called EZ-peel and they are pretty easy to find at your grocery store.
+You can also find frozen shell-on shrimp that have already been cut open and deveined, and these are quite easy to use.
+These are called EZ-peel, and they are pretty easy to find at your grocery store.

 Cleaned Shrimp ready to poach.